MaikelScheffer/maikelscheffer.github.io/_posts/2019-03-09-Unit-Tests-In-C#.md

 Call it something like `MockData.CreateHeadphonesInMemoryDB()`?

 Hold on, why does the context suddenly have 4 headphones?
+Ooooh, I'm using it as a reference and each TestMethod is pushing stuff into it?

 Welcome to the realm of the damned.
 The constant creation of new objects that sorta match test cases.